 Got Pontoon Problems?
 How to Identify and Solve Your Pontoon Engine Woes

-And these are often engine problems.
-This is perhaps due to the complex nature of this pontoon part I mean, how many weird problems can you have with the other, more straightforward parts of the boat like carpets, seats and tables?
+These are often engine problems.
+This is perhaps due to the complex nature of this pontoon part.
+I mean, how many weird problems can you have with the other more straightforward parts of the boat like carpets, seats and tables?

 Engines are more mysterious, and they require more knowledge to understand and fix.
 Yet, they're very important to us 'tooners.

 The Pontoon Problems You Should Watch Out For

 Boat engines are faced with every elemental thing from corrosion-causing saltwater to fierce winds, sun and rain.